NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 ]
 ```

 This is only valid for the unconstrained version of the query.
-The `intermediate category` constraint version
+The `intermediate_categories` constraint version
 would look like this.

 ```